JenniferVonT/the-Quiz/src/js/components/quiz-question/README.md

 # &lt;quiz-question&gt;

-A web component that represents quiz questions and/or answers.
+A web component that represents quiz questions and eventual answer alternatives.

 ## Methods

 ### `showQuestion(object)`

 A method that takes an object with a question and none or several answer alternatives and renders them for the user to choose/write.
- - No answer: writing input, user cannot see any answers.
+ - No answer alternatives: writing input, user cannot see any answers.
  - Multiple answer alternatives: radio dials to choose from all the alternatives.

 #### Parameters